Moro woman writes new children's book - NewsBreak

 Moro woman writes new children's book

-Sep.
-29—MORO — A "bucket list labor of love" resulted in a great love story for children and older adults — "Ms. Ruby and the Gigi Squad: Friendships Come in All Ages."
-"I couldn't find one that was about friendships of children with older adults, how interaction and intergenerational friendships bring sunshine into older adults' lives.
-I looked for books like this," said author Vickie Rodgers, of Moro.
-"Since I couldn't find a book, I thought, 'I'm going to write one.'"www.tribuneledgernews.com
+MORO — A “bucket list labor of love” resulted in a great love story for children and older adults — “Ms. Ruby and the Gigi Squad: Friendships Come in All Ages.”.
+“I couldn’t find one that was about friendships of children with older adults, how interaction and intergenerational friendships bring sunshine into older adults’ lives.
+I looked for books like this,” said author Vickie Rodgers, of Moro.
+“Since I couldn’t find a book, I thought, ‘I’m going to write one.’”www.theintelligencer.com

 Comments / 0